 Held at the Hotel Intercontinental, in Makati City Philippines, situated at the top commercial business districts in the Philippines, the hotel itself gave the ambience of synergy for the conference to be successful.

-Starting the morning of the conference is ICTO Executive Director Monchito Ibrahim gave a speech on The Technology of the Roadmap of the Philippines wherein he introduced the platforms for e-government services for the next 5 years.
+Starting the morning of the conference is ICTO Executive Director Monchito Ibrahim giving a speech on The Technology of the Roadmap of the Philippines wherein he introduced the platforms for e-government services for the next 5 years.
 He gave a short history on the security platforms being undertaken by Philippine government which he gave special mention to SecureMetric Technology Inc. who implemented the country’s CA for securing their platforms for e-government services.

-Final announcement was also made that there will be another tour of the SoftCon.Ph event to be held on September 2015.
+The final announcement was also made that there will be another tour of the SoftCon.Ph event to be held on September 2015.